Minty-cyber/BasicLingua-Webapp/README.md

 # How BasicLingua Web App works :wrench:

-The homepage of the application features an entry field where users can input the API key required for initializing the BasicLingua library.
+The homepage of the application features an entry field where users can input the API key required for initializing the BasicLingua library .
 This key is essential for accessing and utilizing the library's features.
 Upon accessing the page, users are prompted to obtain an API key from [here](https://aistudio.google.com/app/apikey) for the initialization of the BasicLingua library.

 # Features of the Web App :dart:
 <p align="center">